 ATTEND A writer’s group.
 If there isn’t one available in your area, start one - even if it is online.
 This is the best place to share your work, discuss the craft, learn from and encourage one another - we all need support.
 Having tasks to complete urges you to write to a deadline, creates accountability, and boosts the habit of writing regularly.
 Having your work critiqued in a safe, trusting environment is a very helpful experience.

 Writers’ conventions, workshops, retreats, author talks etc. There’s nothing like rubbing shoulders with other writers - novice and established - and anyone else in the writing field.
 You will be motivated, enthused and equipped with information and ideas to help further your ability.

-FOLLOW and LEARN Follow as many published authors as you can.
-Follow editors, publishing houses, bookstores etc Listen to podcasts on writing.
+FOLLOW and LEARN Follow and interact with authors editors, publishing houses, bookstores etc on multiple social media sites.
+Listen to podcasts on books and writing.
 Take a writing course - plenty available online, including short courses done at your own pace.
-Enter competitions.
-As well as experience, these help to gauge what other people think of your work.
+Enter competitions to help gauge what others think of your work.
 Never cease being teachable